artistkaransaini/bitbox/README.md

 ## Materials Requested

-to build and test this project physically, the following materials are required:
+to build and test this project, the following materials are required:

 * Breadboards
 * LEDs